zemasoft/clangformat-cmake-example/README.md

 * Format style configuration:
   * [`.clang-format`](.clang-format)

-* If you want to use a clang-format that is not on your seach path, you have to supply CMake with<br/>`-DCLANGFORMAT_EXECUTABLE=/some/path/to/clang-format`.
+* If you want to use clang-format that is not on your seach path, you have to supply CMake with<br/>`-DCLANGFORMAT_EXECUTABLE=/path/to/clang-format`.